HReynaud/EchoDiffusion/README.md

 - The image quality of the generated videos (SSIM, LPIPS, FID, FVD)

 ### 4.1.
 Compute MAE, RMSE, $R^2$, SSIM and LPIPS
 All the code necessary to compute these metrics is located in the `evaluate` folder.
-The easiest way to compute these metrics to run:
+The easiest way to compute these metrics is to run:

-    python diffusion/evaluate/generate_score_file_chunk.py --model path/to/model --bs 4 --num_noise 3 --chunks  --save_videos --rand_ef
+    python diffusion/evaluate/generate_score_file_chunk.py --model path/to/model --bs 4 --num_noise 3 --save_videos --rand_ef

-where `--model` is the path to the model to evaluate, `--bs` is the batch size, `--num_noise` is the number of time we resample the same video and use the ejection fraction feedback loop to keep the best score, `--save_videos` is a flag to save the generated videos and `--rand_ef` is a flag to generate videos with random ejection fractions instead of the ejection fractions corresponding to the anatomy of the patient used as conditioning.
+where `--model` is the path to the model to evaluate (ex. `1SCM_v2`), `--bs` is the batch size, `--num_noise` is the number of time we resample the same video and use the ejection fraction feedback loop to keep the best score, `--save_videos` is a flag to save the generated videos (necessary for FID/FVD scores) and `--rand_ef` is a flag to generate videos with random ejection fractions instead of the ejection fractions corresponding to the anatomy of the patient used as conditioning.

 As generating videos can take a long time, we provide a script to launch the generation of videos on multiple gpus.
-To launch the generation of videos on 8 gpus, edit diffusion/evaluate/generate_score_file_chunk.sh to set the path to a model and run:
+To launch the generation of videos on 8 gpus, edit `diffusion/evaluate/slurms/eval_{counter}factual.sh` to set the path to a model and run:

-    sbatch diffusion/evaluate/generate_score_file_chunk.sh
+    sbatch diffusion/evaluate/slurms/eval_{counter}factual.sh

-In both cases, the script will generate a `csv` file.
+The script will generate one `csv` file per chunk (default to 1).
+If you used mutliple gpus you will need to merge the `csv` files with `diffusion/evaluate/merge_score_files.py`.

 To compute the actual metrics, run:

-    python diffusion/evaluate/compute_metrics.py --model path/to/model
+    python diffusion/evaluate/compute_metrics.py --file path/to/file.csv

 This will compute: MAE, RMSE, $R^2$, SSIM and LPIPS, and display the results in the terminal.